antoinealb/antoinealb.github.io/_drafts/chat.markdown

 iptables -t nat -I OUTPUT -p tcp -d 127.0.0.1 --dport 80 -j REDIRECT --to-ports 5000
 {% endhighlight %}

+# Running the site as an Ubuntu service
+Running the site with `npm start` is great, but it would be better if it is started automatically at boot.
+To do that we can use Ubuntu's Upstart init system.
+It allows us to write job descriptions and when they should be run.
+We can also specify a user and a directory to run the script from.

+Put the following in `/etc/init/letschat.conf`:
+{% highlight conf %}
+description "Let's chat application server" author "Antoine Albertelli <antoinea101@gmail.com>"

+# Taken from nginx job definition
+start on (filesystem and net-device-up IFACE=lo) stop on runlevel [!2345]

+setuid node
+setgid node

+chdir /home/node/lets-chat

+exec npm start
+{% endhighlight %}
+Tadaa !
+Now you can run `sudo initctl start lets-chat` and your job will be started on every boot.

 # TODO
 * Support for HTTPS (using self signed certificate).
+* Add automatic respawn.

 # References